pkp/pkp-docs/upgrade-guide/en/index.md

 Before beginning the migration, you should put the site into maintenance mode to ensure that visitors do not see error messages and there are no changes to the database or files while backups are being made.
 Maintenance mode should prevent all requests from being sent to the application.

-> OJS does not suppoort a maintenance mode yet, but we [plan to support it](https://github.com/pkp/pkp-lib/issues/3263).
+> OJS does not support a maintenance mode yet, but we [plan to support it](https://github.com/pkp/pkp-lib/issues/3263).
 {:.notice}

 Modify your Apache `VirtualHost` directive or place an `.htaccess` file in the `OJS_WEB_PATH` with the following content.